Raw vector

 CVE-2023-41900 is a low-severity Weak Authentication (CWE-1390) vulnerability in Eclipse Jetty.
 Its CVSS base score is 3.5 (Low).

-Operationally, ranked at the 34.0th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked in the top 48% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References